drewtodd/drewtodd.github.io/_posts/2016-10-2-playback.md

 That human moderator is probably **you** at some point.

 How do you [avoid these pitfalls][1]?
 While there's no guarantee that you can avoid them altogether, you can certainly mitigate the problems by putting the best possible moderator in the room with the participant.
-And that moderator is going to be you.
+You know: You.

 Just as recorded sessions provide a wealth of information about the participant in a study, they also reveal a lot about you as a moderator.
 You should occasionally review your studies from a self-critique perspective to make sure that you're not violating any of the [rules or best practices of test moderation][2].

 ## Who *is* that guy?

-Having recently run a usability test to evaluate the utility of a popular pizza website, I decided review my performance as a moderator.
-I watched the playback of the 20 minute test (which I thought went very well at the time) and came away with a different view of my performance as a moderator.
+Having recently run a usability test to evaluate the utility of a popular pizza website, I decided review my own performance as a moderator.
+I watched the playback of the 20 minute test (which I thought went very well at the time) and came away with a different view of the session.
 I also found some specific areas where I could focus and improve.

 ### To Be?
 Or Not To Be?